samsquire/ideas4/README.md

 Write code that takes a system from single availability zone to multi availability zone then multi region.

+# 140. Survival management

+Most ideas fail when a critical person stops doing what they were doing.

+If we want things to keep going, we need to invest effort into keeping them going.

+Imagine a system that tracks attributes of survival and allows people to add to the whole to keep something surviving.

 # incomplete ideas

 Memory set to network calls